Asininite/ObsidianVault/Obsidian Vault/CGIP/PYQ/Module 5/Edge Detectors.md

 [+1 +2 +1]
 ```

-- input image is convoluted seperately with Gx
+- input image is convoluted separately with $Gx$ and $Gy$
+	  magnitude of gradient G at each pixel is calculated

+## Prewitt Operator